codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 ## Reset Shared Configuration Repository for GitOps Runtimes
 Codefresh creates and validates the [Shared Configuration Repository]({{site.baseurl}}/docs/reference/shared-configuration) when you install the first Hybrid or Hosted GitOps Runtime for your account, and uses it for all GitOps Runtimes you add to the same account.

 You can and need to reset the Shared Configuration repo if the URL is either incorrect or missing.
+Codefresh displays this notification:

+  {% include
+ image.html
+ lightbox="true"
+ file="/images/runtime/shared-config-repo-missing.png"
+ url="/images/runtime/shared-config-repo-missing.png"
+ alt="Notification for missing/incorrect Shared Configuration Repository"
+ caption="Notification for missing/incorrect Shared Configuration Repository"
+  max-width="100%"
+%}

 >NOTE:
 >If Codefresh has validated the existing Shared Configuration Repository, meaning that at least one Runtime successfully connected to it, you cannot change the Shared repo.
 To do so, you must contact Codefresh Support.